whatsmate/whatsmate.github.io/_posts/2022-06-27-send-telegram-pdf-group-google-apps-script.md

 ---
 layout: post
-title: How to send a PDf file to a Telegram group from Google Apps Script
+title: How to send a PDF file to a Telegram group from Google Apps Script
 subtitle: Using the WhatsMate Telegram Gateway REST API
 published: true
 last_modified_at: 2022-06-27T00:00:00+08:00